X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain10colors.md

 ## Dealing with the ZBuffer

 When you execute this, take a few moments to rotate the terrain a couple of times.
 On some computers, you will see that sometimes the middle peaks get overdrawn by the ‘invisible’ lake behind it.
 This is because we have not yet defined a ‘Z-buffer’!
 This Z buffer is nothing more than an array where your video card keeps track of the depth coordinate of every pixel that should be drawn on your screen (so in our case, a 500x500 matrix!).
 Every time your card receives a triangle to draw, it checks whether the triangle’s pixels are closer to the screen than the pixels already present in the Z-buffer.
-If they are closer, the Z-buffer’s contents is updated with these pixels for that region.
+If they are closer, the Z-buffer’s contents update with the pixels for that region.

 Of course, this whole process if fully automated.
-All we have to do, is to initialize our Z buffer with the largest possible distance to start with.
+All we have to do is to initialize our Z buffer with the largest possible distance to start with.
 So in fact, we have to first fill our buffer with ones.
 To do this automatically every update of our screen, change this line in the Draw method:

 ```csharp
     _device.Clear(ClearOptions.Target|ClearOptions.DepthBuffer, Color.Black, 1.0f, 0);
 ```

-> The | is a bitwise OR operator, in this case it means both the Target (the colors) as well as the DepthBuffer have to be cleared
+> The | is a bitwise OR operator, in this case, it means both the Target (the colors) as well as the DepthBuffer have to be cleared

 Now everyone should see the terrain rotating as expected.